privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 _Note: With the proposed APIs, a `BuyerFrontEnd` service can also receive requests directly from the client, such as an Android app or web browser.
-This is supported during the interim testing phase so that buyers (DSPs) can roll out servers independently without depending on seller (SSP) adoption_.
+This is supported during the interim testing phase so that buyers (DSPs) can test / roll out servers independently without depending on seller (SSP) adoption_.

 #### Bidding service

+The Bidding service can only respond to requests from a `BuyerFrontEnd` service, and periodically fetches private keys from Key Management Systems;
+other than doesn't have outbound network access.
+The proposal is that code blobs required for bidding is read at startup by Bidding service and periodically Adtech can push the code to the service at run time without disrupting the service; a pull model is not allowed at this point but we would like to seek feedback about this from Adtechs.

-The FLEDGE bidding service can only respond to requests from a `BuyerFrontEnd` service, and otherwise has no outbound network access.
-For every bidding request, the service executes buyer owned bidding code written in JavaScript and (optional) WebAssembly in a sandbox instance within a TEE.
+For every bidding request, the service executes buyer owned bidding code written in JavaScript and / or WebAssembly (WASM) in a V8 sandbox instance within a TEE.
 All input and output (such as logging, file access, and disk access) are disabled, and the service has no network or storage access.
+The bidding code is executed per Custom Audience / Interest Group within a V8 worker process, where all GenerateBid() execution for a bidding request happens in parallel.
+If the bidding code is in Javascript, the Javascript context is initialized before every GenerateBid() execution; if WASM is provided with the Javascript depending on how WASM is instantiated, the WASM can be precompiled and cached.

-This environment protects the confidentiality of a buyer's proprietary code, if the execution happens only in the cloud and proprietary code is fetched in a `BuyerFrontEnd` service.
+This environment protects the confidentiality of a buyer's proprietary code, if the execution happens only in the cloud.

 #### Buyer’s key/value Service

 A buyer's key/value service is a critical dependency for the bidding system.
-The [FLEDGE key/value service][10] receives requests from the `BuyerFrontEnd` service in this architecture (or directly from the client in case bidding and auction runs locally on client's device).
-The service returns real-time buyer data required for bidding, corresponding to lookup keys (`bidding_signals_keys`).
+The [FLEDGE key/value service][10] receives requests from the `BuyerFrontEnd` service in this architecture.
+The service returns real-time buyer data required for bidding, corresponding to lookup keys (`bidding_signals_keys` and Custom Audience name).

-The buyer’s key/value system may include other services running in a TEE.
-The details of this system are out of scope of this document.
+The buyer’s key/value system may be BYOS Key/Value Service or Trusted Key/Value Service depending on timeline.

 ### Dependencies